 - 1 tablespoon unsalted butter, diced

-- Step 2 Preheat the oven to 425 degrees F.
+- Step 1 Preheat the oven to 425 degrees F. Allow the dough to warm up slightly before rolling.